jl95terceira/project-pyjava/README.md

 Files and `javaload.py` and `javastream.py` are scripts to test a Java file quickly on whether it is loadable and streamable\*, respectively.

-\*_To "stream" (-parse) a Java file is to handle shallow declarations and statements, only - not to load the file into an element tree.
-In fact, by implementation, it is a step that preceedes loading proper._
+\*_To "stream" (-parse) a Java file is to handle shallow declarations and statements, only - not to load the whole file as an element tree.
+In fact, it is the first step in loading._

 # Build and install